jiun0201/project/EDAV&VIZ/Blogpost/2014-04-13-Jiun-Blogpost2.md

 I liked the 'click and drage to zoom' option for zooming in to look for certain period.
 However, adding mouse-over could provide information about Y-axis values for each year.

 ### 4. Initial challenges & thoughts:
-* Javascript was like a foreign language to me; interesting but hard to grasp!<br>
+* Javascript was like a foreign language to me; interesting but hard to grasp!
 * Setting up d3 on local server was a long and confusing process.
-Loading external data in d3 wasn't simple after all. <br>
+Loading external data in d3 wasn't simple after all.
 * Getting around with 'dates' in d3 were painful.
-Parsing dates were not done very well with d3. <br>
+Parsing dates were not done very well with d3.
-* Color coding was FUN! <br>
+* Color coding was FUN!

 ### 5. Second attempt: Stream graph
-nvd3

 ### D3 learning materials: